|

 the standard cigar-shaped fuselage still employed by aircraft

-national laboratory for aeronautical research.
-The National Advisory
+to create a national laboratory for aeronautical research.
+The

-1915, then ran the Library of Congress aeronautical division from
+Library of Congress and ran their aeronautical division until he

 were many and notable, unfortunately he is best remembered for his

 antagonistic relationship with the Wright brothers.
-He served as an
+In addition to

 |